Azasakhe/Netflix/Dev.-basic-info.md

 - Some videos are also influenced by the producers
 - On Android, Netflix has also adopted a blacklist, when a device is blacklisted it will only play videos in SD quality
+- On linux to allow get the 1080P with ARM arch, is needed to provide the DRM challenge key in the video manifest request
 - Others things!? we hope no..

 <sup>